Skip to content

 Purpose: Time between measurements

-Format: 2 bytes, big-endian, in seconds
+Format: 2 bytes, little-endian, in seconds

 Range: